aviborn2win/2020-04-27-git-avi/readme.md

 - 'log': look at al lthe commit history you've been doing
 	- 'log --online': simple one line log view
 - 'diff': look at differences between current state and what git knows

+- remote: a place where the git repo is stored, ex: GitHub
+	- 'git remote add origin <URL>' add a remote
+- git push origin master: to push master branch on our local computer to the remote